fabiuslongo/pycaspar/README.md

 # Installation

-This repository has been tested on Raspberry Pi 4B with the following packages versions:
+This repository has been tested on Raspberry Pi 4B with Python 3.8.6 64bit and the following packages versions:

 * [Phidias](https://github.com/corradosantoro/phidias) (release 1.3.4.alpha)
 * SpaCy (ver.
 2.3.0)